iarna/promise-play/docs.md

         return C;
     }

-It should be noted that it is an error to try to resolve the came continable more then once.
+It should be noted that it is an error to try to resolve the same continable more then once.
 If you try, an error will be thrown.

 Someone using your library can use it as if it were callback based like so: